cyberus-technology/virtualbox-kvm/README.md

 ## What to expect

-The basic look and feel of VirtualBox KVM will be the same as with an conventional VirtualBox.
+The basic look and feel of VirtualBox KVM will be the same as with a conventional VirtualBox.
 The user is able to boot the same guest VMs in their existing VirtualBox configuration.